mnestorov/custom-multisite-cookie-manager/README.md

 **_Manage cookies across a WordPress multisite network with the Custom Multisite Cookie Manager plugin._**

-This plugin allows network administrators to manage cookie expiration settings for each site within a multisite network.
-It provides a network admin settings page where you can specify cookie expiration times.
-A unique cookie will be set for each site in the network.
+This plugin allows network administrators to manage cookie expiration settings, scan, and identify all cookies being set across the multisite network.
+It provides a network admin settings page where you can specify cookie expiration times, view cookie usage reports, and see a list of all unique cookies being set across the network.
+A unique cookie will be set for each site in the network based on the specified settings.

 ## Installation